On semistability of $CAT(0)$ groups: Semistability at infinity

-One says that $X$ has {\it semistable fundamental group at infinity} (or {\it has one strong end}) if any two proper rays in $X$ are properly homotopic.
+Let $X$ be a proper $CAT(0)$ space having one end, and let $\del X$ denote its compactifying boundary.
+A point of $\del X$ is, by definition, an equivalence class of geodesic rays in $X$ any two of which are boundedly close\footnote{See \cite {BrHa99} for $CAT(0)$ matters.}.
+A simple model for $\del X$ is obtained by choosing a base point $b\in X$: then the space of all geodesic rays starting at $b$, with the compact-open topology, is homeomorphic to $\del X$.
+Since $X$ has one end $\del X$ is connected.
+Following classical terminology we refer to a connected compact Hausdorff space as a {\it continuum}; all continua in this paper will be metrizable.
+5pt One says that $X$ has {\it semistable fundamental group at infinity} (or {\it has one strong end}) if any two proper rays in $X$ are properly homotopic.
 We recall that the gap between the words and the definition is explained as follows: An inverse sequence of groups $\{H_{n}, f^{m}_{n}\}$ is said to be {\it semistable} (or {\it Mittag-Leffler}) if, for each $n$, the images of the bonding homomorphisms $f^{m}_{n}:H_{m}\to H_{n}$ are the same for all but finitely many values of $m>n$.
 The relevance to our $X$ is this: Let $\{K_{n}\}$ be an exhausting sequence of compact subsets of $X$ such that, for all $n$, $K_{n}$ is a subset of the interior of $K_{n+1}$.
 Then $\{U_{n}:=X-K_{n}\}$ is a basic system of neighborhoods of infinity.
 Choosing a suitably parametrized geodesic base ray $\omega $ in $X$, we consider the inverse sequence of groups $\{\pi _{1}(U_{n}, \omega), \text{(inclusion)}_{\#}\}$. {\it It is a fact that this sequence of groups is semistable if and only if any two proper rays in $X$ are properly homotopic;} see \cite{G}, Section 16.1 for details.
-5pt
+5pt Extending our simple model of $\del X$ as the space of geodesic rays beginning at $b$, we define $\widehat X$ to be the space of all maps $[0,\infty )\to X$ which are {\it either} geodesic rays starting at $b$, {\it or} are geodesic segments on a finite interval $[0, \rho]$, mapping $0$ to $b$, and are constant on $[\rho ,\infty)$.
+Understood here is the compact-open topology, so, by the Arzela-Ascoli Theorem, $\widehat X$ is compact.
+It is only a minor abuse of language to say that $X$ is open and dense in $\widehat X$.
+It is obvious that $\del X$ is a $Z$-set\footnote{This means that for any open set $U$ in $\widehat X$, the inclusion map $U\cap X\to U$ is a homotopy equivalence.
+Equivalently, for any positive $\epsilon $, any map of a polyhedron $P$ into $\widehat X$ can be $\epsilon $-homotoped off $\del X$, holding fixed an arbitrarily large closed subset of $P$ lying in the pre-image of $X$.} in $\widehat X$.
+We write ${\widehat U_{n}}:=U_{n}\cup \del X$.
+Because $\del X$ is a $Z$-set we obtain an inverse sequence of open subsets of $\widehat X$ with the following property: 5pt {\it The ``inclusion map" $\{\pi _{1}(U_{n}, \omega), \text{(inclusion)}_{\#}\}\to \{\pi _{1}({\widehat U_{n}}, \omega (\infty )), \text{(inclusion)}_{\#}\}$ induces an isomorphism of pro-groups.} 5pt Thus, semistability at infinity of $X$ can be read off from either inverse sequence.
+5pt We will be dealing with the relationship between $X$ having semistable fundamental group at infinity and shape properties of $\del X$.
+There is a delicate issue here which makes necessary a brief discussion of shape theory.